timmd909/tim-doerzbacher-wp-theme/README.md

 # tim-doerzbacher-wp-theme

-Bootstrap based theme for my personal website
+Bootstrap based theme for my personal website.

+This is based off of [_s/underscores](https://github.com/Automattic/_s).